Lauren Harris, PhD, MA, MPH (Director)

 Lauren has worked on international maternal and child health and human rights issues in Southeast Asia, East Africa and Latin America over the past twelve years.
 Before joining Optio, she worked on refugee health at UNICEF, on sexual violence and accountability at the Berkeley Human Rights Center, and on population research at the Bixby Center.
 She holds a Masters in Medical Anthropology and a PhD in Health Policy and Masters in Public Health from University of California, Berkeley.
 At Optio, Lauren oversees a number of mobile health and policy initiatives aimed at giving women access to reproductive health services in restrictive settings.

-Jessica Watterson, MPH (Project Director, Global Hotline for Women’s Health)
+Jessica Watterson, PhD, MPH (Project Director, Global Hotline for Women’s Health)

-Jessica has worked on maternal and child health issues in South Asia, the Pacific and Africa.
+Jessica has worked on maternal and child health issues in South Asia, the Pacific, Africa and Latin America.
 Her experience ranges from research on the use of mobile phones to improve antenatal care attendance in Samoa to overseeing health education classes for women living in slums in Kolkata, India.
 Prior to joining Optio, Jessica worked for the World Health Organization, Doctors Without Borders, Oxfam and as a Fulbright-Clinton Public Policy Fellow at the Ministry of Health in Samoa.
-At Optio, she works on the design and evaluation of projects to improve maternal health in South Asia and Africa.
-Jessica holds a PhD in Health Policy and a Master of Public Health from University of California, Berkeley and a BA in Biochemistry from New York University.
-She is also currently working toward a PhD in Health Policy from UC Berkeley.
+At Optio, she works on the design and evaluation of projects to improve maternal health in Latin America and Africa.
+Jessica holds a PhD in Health Policy and a Master of Public Health from University of California, Berkeley, and a BA in Biochemistry from New York University.

 Malcolm Potts, MB, BChir, PhD, FRCOG (Research Director, Over-the-Counter Birth Control)